Mets fire GM after he sent explicit texts to female reporter

+NEW YORK (AP)Jared Porter went from rising star to unemployed – literally overnight.

-NEW YORK (AP) — Mets general manager Jared Porter was fired Tuesday after sending graphic, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs in their front office.
+Just more than a month after joining the New York Mets as general manager, Porter was fired Tuesday for sending sexually explicit, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs in their front office.

 About nine hours later, new Mets owner Steve Cohen posted on Twitter that Porter had been fired.